-- A tube-shaped body crowned with tentacle, attached permanently to a hard surface
+- A tube-shaped body crowned with tentacles, attached permanently to a hard surface

-- A green body with white tentacles that are pink-tipped
+- Have a green body with white tentacles that are pink-tipped

-- Tube about 2.5 inch diameter, tentacles about 3.5 inch diameter
+- Tube about 2.5 inches in diameter, tentacles about 3.5 inches in diameter

-- When exposed to air, the anemone will close up completely and cover itself with broken shells and sand that provide camouflage and prevent it from drying out
+- When exposed to air, the anemone will close up completely and cover itself with broken shells and sand, which provides camouflage and prevents it from drying out

 - Alaska to Baja California, Mexico

-- Intertidal zone to about 60 foot depth
+- Found from the intertidal zone to about 60 foot depths

 - They eat plankton like copepods, isopods, amphipods